kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

 ---
 If you see two decade ago, we had table-based HTML layouts for the web pages.

 Then earlier versions of HTML, such as XHTML or HTML4, was heavily relied  on `<div>` elements.
+This is also called div-based HTML structure/layout.

 ### HTML - Old Code Example
 ```